 Question: do you have challenges with your children being on their tech toys too much?
 How do you monitor tech-use?
 Do any particular strategies work?
 Please share in the comment section below.

-For ideas and activities for filling the “time-hole,” that is created when you monitor your kids’ technology use: “Effects of Technology: Try these 14 Amazing Brain Builders Instead” (and there is helpful information for addictive parents, too!)
+For ideas and activities for filling the “time-hole,” that is created when you monitor your kids’ technology use: “Effects of Technology: Try these 14 Amazing Brain Builders Instead”

 You can access the 2-minute video here.